marchchris/SnakeGeneticAI/README.md

   <p align = "center">
     <img src = "imgs\neuralNetworkArchitecture.PNG" style = "width: 800px; background-color: transparent;">
   </p>
-  - The output with the highest activation will be the action the snake takes for that step.
+  - The output with the highest activation will be the action the snake takes for that step.<br>

 * **Self Trained By Genetic Algorithm**
   - For each generation Top 10% of snakes immediately go to next generation.